Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Validation

-The control objective here is to generate control signal $u$ that will make $v_o$ track a reference capacitor output voltage trajectory $x_d$[V] despite the acting unknown external disturbance related to load resistance $R_L = 85\sin(40\pi t) + 100$, the presence of sensor noise $w\sim\mathcal{N}(0,5\cdot10^{-5})$, and parametric uncertainty of the internal model dynamics.
+The control objective here is to generate the control signal $u$ that will make $v_o$ track a reference capacitor output voltage trajectory $x_d$[V] despite the unknown external disturbance related to load resistance $R_L = 85\sin(40\pi t) + 100$, the presence of sensor noise $w\sim\mathcal{N}(0,5\cdot10^{-5})$, and the parametric uncertainty of the internal model dynamics.

-In this example, the ADRC function block is implemented with design parameters $n=2$, $\hat{b}=2\cdot10^{6}$, $\omega_c=500$, $\omega_o=3000$, turned off anti-peaking mechanism (default setting), and turned on saturation of the control signal with $u_{\text{min}}=0$ and $u_{\text{max}}=1$.
-A block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is seen in Fig.~\ref{fig:example3} and the results of using the proposed ADRC Toolbox to the above control problem are seen in Fig.~\ref{fig:results_converter}.
-The obtained results show that the applied ADRC function block can realize the given control objective by providing satisfactory results for output voltage tracking.
-Although the influence of harmonic load resistance ($R_L$) has a visible effect on the shape of the control signal and the resultant output voltage, manifested through instances of abrupt spikes of $\pm 0.2$V, the average value of the control error remained within an practically acceptable range.
-This example demonstrates that, although ADRC is a powerful robust control scheme, it has limitations.
-The challenging form of the external disturbance, on one hand, invites the ADRC user to increase the observer and controller bandwidths to achieve better disturbance rejection and reference tracking, but on the other precludes from obtaining high control performance due to the plant restrictions (e.g. finite actuation capabilities, sampling time) and ADRC function block limitations (e.g. particular structure of the implemented observer - see~\cite{CEPconverter,CEPtorsionalFreq}).
-Hence, a compromise between the two ought to be found in engineering practice.
+In this example, the ADRC function block is implemented with the design parameters $n=2$, $\hat{b}=2\cdot10^{6}$, $\omega_c=500$, and $\omega_o=3000$, the anti-peaking mechanism turned off (default setting), and the saturation of the control signal turned on, with $u_{\text{min}}=0$ and $u_{\text{max}}=1$.
+A block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is shown in Fig.~\ref{fig:example3}, and the results of using the proposed ADRC Toolbox in the above control problem are shown in Fig.~\ref{fig:results_converter}.
+The obtained results show that the applied ADRC function block can realise the given control objective by providing satisfactory results for output voltage tracking.
+Although the influence of the harmonic load resistance ($R_L$) has a visible effect on the shape of the control signal and the resultant output voltage, which is manifested through abrupt spikes of $\pm 0.2$V, the average value of the control error remained within a practically acceptable range.
+This example demonstrates that although ADRC is a powerful, robust control scheme, it has limitations.
+The challenging form of the external disturbance, on the one hand, invites the ADRC user to increase the observer and controller bandwidths to achieve better disturbance rejection and reference tracking, but on the other hand, it precludes obtaining high control performance owing to plant restrictions (e.g. finite actuation capabilities, sampling time) and ADRC function block limitations (e.g. the particular structure of the implemented observer; see~\cite{CEPconverter,CEPtorsionalFreq}).
+Hence, a compromise between the two should be found in engineering practice.

-\subsection{Example \#4 - motor velocity control}
+\subsection{Example \#4: Motor velocity control}